Dennis-Nichols-Code-Fellows/201_week_1/README.md

 ### Tasks accomplished in Lab 02

--Listed bio, professional history, and educational history.
+- Listed bio, professional history, and educational history.
--Made a quiz for the user on my story.
+- Made a quiz for the user on my story.

 ### Resources used